CyberT33N/android-cheat-sheet/README.md

 fastboot reboot recovery

-# TWRP -> WIPE -> Advanced WIPE -> Cache, Dalvik, System, Data, Vendor
+# TWRP -> WIPE -> Advanced WIPE -> Cache, Dalvik, Data
-# Vendor and System are maybe not visible but in my case I do not needed it
+# Vendor and System should not be wiped even if the guide is saying so!

 # TWRP -> Install -> Choose .zip
 # In my case there was an error with failed to mount /product (invalid argument) but at the the end it worked anyway..